 To serve, scoop the scrambled eggs onto the toasted bread and garnish with sliced radishes, chopped parsley and a drizzle of your favorite hot sauce.

-- Feel free to sub mustard greens with another spicy green such as arugula if you cannot fine mustard greens at your local farmers market or grocery store.
+Feel free to sub mustard greens with another spicy green such as arugula if you cannot find mustard greens at your local farmers market or grocery store.